Tests and treatments

 Results

-At the end of the consult, the cardiologist will discuss the findings of the dobutamine stress echocardiography, as well as the possible changes in treatment that may result.
+At the end of the consultation, the cardiologist will discuss the findings as well as possible changes in treatment with you.

 Aftercare